Badge of Military Merit

-The Badge of Military Merit was a military award of the United States Armed Forces.
-It is largely considered America's first military decoration, and the second oldest in the world (after the Cross of St. George).
-The award was only given to non-commissioned officers and privates.
-The Purple Heart is the official successor decoration of the Badge of Military Merit.
+The Badge of Military Merit was an award for non-commissioned officers and soldiers of the Continental Army.
+It is considered America's first military decoration, and the second oldest in the world (after the Cross of St. George).
+Non commissioned officers and soldiers of the Continental Army were eligible.
+Renamed as the Purple Heart, it was ordered redesigned in 1931, and was re-commissioned in 1932 by General Douglas MacArthur in honor of George Washington’s bicentennial.

 History

 The Badge of Military Merit was first announced in General George Washington's general orders to the Continental Army issued on August 7, 1782, at the Headquarters in Newburgh.
-Designed by Washington in the form of a purple heart, it was intended as a military order for soldiers who exhibited, "not only instances of unusual gallantry in battle, but also extraordinary fidelity and essential service in any way."
+Designed by Washington in the form of a purple heart, it was intended as a military order for soldiers who exhibited, "not only instances of unusual gallantry in battle, but also extraordinary fidelity and essential service in any way".

 First awards

 The writings of General Washington indicate that three badges, two Honorary Badges of Distinction and a Badge of Military Merit, were created on August 7, 1782.
 This is thought to be the first time in modern history that military awards had been presented to common soldiers.
-Though the French Royal Army had started awarding the Medallion of Two Swords for enlisted soldiers in 1771, the general practice in Europe was to honor high-ranking officers who had achieved victory, rather than honoring common soldiers.
-But in America, as General Washington said, the "road to glory in a patriot army and a free country is…open to all."
+Though the French Royal Army had started awarding the Medallion of Two Swords to enlisted soldiers for longevity in 1771, the general practice in Europe was to honor high-ranking officers who had achieved victory, rather than honoring common soldiers.
+But in America, as General Washington said, the "road to glory in a patriot army and a free country is…open to all".

 On August 7, 1782, Washington issued a general order detailing the badge:

 Recipients

 Most historians indicate that only three people received the Badge of Military Merit during the American Revolutionary War, all of them noncommissioned officers, and the only ones who received the award from General Washington himself.
-Those soldiers are as follows:
+Those soldiers were: